This year, Eid al-Adha will fall on Friday, 31st July, 2020 (subject to the moon sighting).

-Eid al-Adha is a celebratory day that coincides with the end of Hajj pilgrimage.
-This blessed day takes place on the 10th day of the month of Dhul Hijjah, the final month in the Islamic calendar.
-During Dhul Hijjah, and particularly on the Day of Arafah, Muslims fast, immerse themselves in worship, and ask for forgiveness from Allah.
+Eid al-Adha is a celebratory day that takes place on the 10th day of the month of Dhul Hijjah, the final month in the Islamic Hijri calendar.
+During Dhul Hijjah, and particularly on the Day of Arafah, Muslims fast, immerse themselves in worship, and ask Allah for forgiveness .

-Muslims perform the spiritual act of Qurbani, sacrificing an animal, during the Eid period in order for one third of the meat to go to charity.
-Today, many Muslims pay for their Qurbani to be carried out in vulnerable communities abroad so that meat from the whole animal can be donated to families most in need.
+Muslims perform the spiritual act of Qurbani, sacrificing an animal, during the Eid period, and one third of the meat must go to charity.
+Today, many Muslims pay for their Qurbani to be carried out in vulnerable communities abroad so that meat from the whole animal be donated vulnerable people, as an extra act of devotion.
 Qurbani honours the obedience that the prophet Ibrahim (AS) showed to Allah’s command, and by continuing this legacy, we follow in the footsteps of the prophets.

-Below we have highlighted some of the Sunnah traditions to be performed on the day of Eid to enhance your Eid experience and seek the pleasure of Allah.
+Here are some Sunnah traditions to be performed on the day of Eid to enhance your Eid experience and seek the blessings of Allah:

 1. Perform ghusl before the Eid prayer.